Anomalous left coronary artery from the pulmonary artery: Surgery

-Surgery is indicated in all patients with ALCAPA independent of symptoms, since reconnection of the anomalous left coronary artery, to the aortic root, is crucial to the perfusion of the myocardium dependent on that vessel.
-Several surgical techniques have been described in ALCAPA repair, including reimplantation of the left coronary artery in to the aorta or creation of an intra-pulmonary buffer (Takeuchi procedure), bypass grafting.
+Surgery is indicated in all patients with ALCAPA independent of symptoms, since reconnection of the anomalous left coronary artery to the aortic root is crucial to the perfusion of the myocardium dependent on that vessel.
+Several surgical techniques have been described in ALCAPA repair, including reimplantation of the left coronary artery into the aorta, creation of an intra-pulmonary buffer (Takeuchi procedure), and bypass grafting.
 Establishment of a dual coronary system is the preferred method and if possible reimplantation of the artery is the approach of choice.
 Surgery on the mitral valve at the same time as ALCAPA correction is controversial.
-Even if surgery is carried in adulthood, reestablishment of a two-coronary system can make malignant arrhythmia disappear.
+Even if surgery is carried out in adulthood, reestablishment of a two-coronary system can make malignant arrhythmia disappear.

 Outcome and management

 No difference in long-term mortality or left ventricle function has been shown between the different techniques to re-establish a two-coronary system.
-An exception is the ligation of the anomalous left coronary artery, which today is used in some cases and has a higher mortality.
+An exception is the ligation of the anomalous left coronary artery, which has a higher mortality.
 The development of surgical techniques and restoring of two-artery circulation has dramatically increased survival.
-Close long-term follow-up of these patients is necessary, to diagnose a recurrent left ventricle dysfunction, but also to understand better the natural evolution of a corrected heart.
+Close long-term follow-up of these patients is necessary, to diagnose a recurrent left ventricle dysfunction, but also to better understand the natural evolution of a corrected heart.